stefanprodan/swarmprom/README.md

 monitoring solution for Kubernetes and its commercial flavors like Tectonic or Open Shift.
 The Docker team has plans to integrate Prometheus by exposing Docker engine and containers metrics.
-This feature is under development, you can track its progress under "[metrics: prometheus integration road map](https://github.com/moby/moby/issues/27307)" on the moby project.
+This feature is under development, you can track its progress under "[metrics: prometheus integration road map](https://github.com/moby/moby/issues/27307)" on the Moby project.

 If you are planning to use Docker Swarm in production, Prometheus could be the perfect candidate for monitoring your infrastructure and applications.

 ### Install

-Clone this repository and run the monitoring stack (requires Docker 17.06 or later):
+Clone this repository and run the monitoring stack (requires Docker **17.06** or later):

 ```bash
 $ git clone https://github.com/stefanprodan/swarmprom.git